Force over Distance: Chapter 50

 “Thanks,” Young pressed his cheek against the scientist’s shoulder.
 He slid the flat of his hand across the man’s chest, letting it come to rest over his heart.

-Rush, struggling against sleep, was still trying to order his mind.
-“Talk,” he whispered.
+Rush, struggling against sleep, was trying to order his mind.
+“Talk,” he said.

 “You never want to talk.”